VikasiniS37/Women_safety_app/README.md

 - **🛑 Danger Zone Alerts** – Notifies users if they enter crime-prone areas.
 - **📡 Geofence Monitoring** – Sets up safety boundaries with real-time alerts.
 - **📞 Voice-Activated Emergency Call** – Hands-free SOS trigger for quick response.
-- **🛤 Safer Route Suggestions** – Uses crime data to suggest secure travel routes.
+- **🛤 Smart Safety Tips** – Gives simple safety advice based on how and where you travel.
 - **👥 Multiple Emergency Contacts** – Allows users to add and manage emergency contacts.
 - **📊 AI-based Safety Score** – Users can upload an image, check safety levels, and receive a safety score.
 - **⚠️ Crime Hotspot Detection** – Highlights high-crime areas for better situational awareness.